 There are some things you can look for to ensure you’re getting a genuine article, but Thai talismans are easily faked and there are quite a few charlatans out there that will dupe you given half the chance.
-It’s a sad state of affairs, but, like every country there are those that believe in good karma and those that don’t.
-Here, most everyone believes in good karma – but that trend is blown away when you look at those selling the sacred Thai amulets online or at the markets.
+It’s a sad state of affairs, but, like every country, there are those that believe in good karma and those that don’t.
+Here, most everyone believes in good karma – but that trend is blown away when you look at those selling the sacred Thai pendants online or at the markets.
 Sadly, money rules the hearts of some Thais too…

 7. Email is answered promptly, courteously and without some urgency for you to buy something.

-If they are only selling 5 high priced amulets – that’s more credible.
+If they are only selling 5 high priced pendants – that’s more credible.
 The most expensive I sell on a regular basis is under $80.
 If you’re interested to see the range, see Thai Amulet Sales.

 If you follow these tips you should find yourself in possession of a quality amulet.
 There is still a chance you will find a fake amulet.
-The best way to ensure the amulets are quality is to come to Thailand yourself and buy them at a temple.
+The best way to ensure the pendants are quality is to come to Thailand yourself and buy them at a temple.

 The second best way?
 Find someone you trust that buys pendants at a temple and that you believe in.
 I try to be that person when I sell amulets.
 I do my best to offer people a realistic price for genuine Thai pendants that they can’t get anywhere else.
 To my knowledge, nobody is selling these pendants that I do from Wat Tum Sua and Wat Mahatat in Nakhon Si Thammarat.
 Nobody but the temple itself.